 Age?

 Gender?

 Organization name?
+Organization name?

 Your position in the orga nization?

 How long have you been in the organization?

 How many and which de ployments have you been on? [interviewer jot down]

 How long did each deplo yment last and when was it?

 Was it voluntary to go?

 Why did you go?

-What was your specific p oosition/responsibility in each deployment?
+What was your specific p osition/responsibility in each deployment?

-Торіс Questions Check box
+Торіс Questions

+box You were told to 'cooperate' but were you told how to do

-Preparation [see what they identify or not as soft skills] this?
-What kind of training did you get?
-What did you expect?Whathappenedinthefield?What are the lessons to be drawn from your experience?
+Preparation [see what they identify or not as soft skills] expect?Whathappenedinthefield?What are the lessons to be drawn from your experience?
 What kind of training would you advise police to provide for anyone going on deployment?How did you figure out who you are supposed to be

+working with (outside your org)?
+How do you establis working relationship with the How do you figure out who is the best person to talk to find out what is going on?How do you figure out who you can trust?CooperationWhat organizations did you work with on x deployme

-Cooperation How so?
+How so?
 Example?
-Story working with (outside your org)?
-How do you esta working relationship with How do you figure out who is the best person to talk find out what is going on?
-How do you figure out who you can trust?
-What organizations did you work with on x deploy For each organization, what was it like workin them?
-Were they easy to work with?
-Difficult? them? to and yment?
+Story!!
+Why?

 Can you think of a situation where cooperation helped/did not help achieve the goals of the mission?
 What helped cooperation in the field?
 What hindered it?
 Was status a problem?
 Who could give orders?
 Who would follow them?
 How did the amount of cooperation achieved affect the local populations?
-Were you given contact or did you have to make contact yourself?
+Were you given contact or did you have to make contac yourself?
 How do you get people to trust you in the field?
 How do you build trust?
-Were there problems around Decision-making Accountability Operational styles Management styles Use of force Approaches to time What was success Who would you trust if you are in a potentially Trust dangerous situation on the ground? specific organization, male or female, any particular nationality?
-What was communication like between the Interaction/Communication organizations?
+Were there problems around Decision-making Accountability Operational styles Management styles Use of force Approaches to time What was success Trust Who would you trust if you are in a potentially dangerous situation on the ground? specific organization, male or female, any particular nationality?
+Interaction/Communication What was communication like between the organizations?
 With the local population?
 Describe the differences in communicating with personnel from Own force Personnel from police forces Different armies International NGOs International civil servants Local people Local government What were the difficulties?
 Can you think of a situation where communication helped/did not help achieve the goals of the mission?
 Where did you get information?
 How was it analyzed?
 How was it acted upon?